PaulBadour/HockeyReferenceScraper/README.md

 # HockeyReferenceScraper
-A web scraper using Selenium to pull various stats from Hockey Reference
+A web scraper using Selenium to pull various stats from Hockey Reference and other Hockey sites